Data Centers in South Africa

 Natural Disaster Risk

-South Africa has a moderate overall natural disaster risk profile, with specific environmental factors being the primary concern for infrastructure planning.
+South Africa has a moderate overall disaster risk profile, with environmental factors outweighing seismic or storm-related threats.